Yield-Fi/delta-farm-contracts/docs/contracts/Client.md

 - `farm`: Address of farm from rewards will be collected

-- `recipient`: Position owner

-- `rewardTokenOrVaultAddress`: Information about asset in which reward will be paid out
+- `recipient`: Address of recipient which has been passed when the deposit was made

 ### rewardToCollect